As soon as the colder temperatures come, the smell of burning wood fills the air. Soon after, follow the first reports of chimney fires.

 Often fireplaces are the central point in a room and we like to accentuate that.
 Make sure to not put any decorations, blankets or pillows, furniture, or any other items made of flammable materials near the fireplace.

 Keep a space of at least three feet between your fireplace and the nearest object.

 Do you have more questions about fireplace safety?
+We are happy to get help!
 Get a hold of our qualified C4U inspectors.